 NZIV Rule 8 defines the different categories of membership:

-- Person holding Affiliate Association.
+(g) Persons holding Affiliate Association.

-Association of the Institute shall be entitled to describe themselves as a Member of the Institute.|
+|NZIV Member||Every member who is not a Fellow, Associate, Life Member, Honorary Member or holds Affiliate Association of the Institute shall be entitled to describe themselves as a Member of the Institute.|

 Every applicant for admission as or advancement to an Associate shall satisfy the following conditions:-

 11. (a) They shall have been employed in the profession to the satisfaction of the Council for not less than four years out of the previous six years, the last 6 months within New Zealand; and

 (b) They shall be registered as a valuer under The Act and have obtained a minimum of 12 months post registration experience and display to the satisfaction of Council that they have achieved a level of skill, knowledge, competency and understanding for the efficient practice of the profession; and

 (c) They shall conform to such other conditions as the Council may in any case require to be observed;

 |Fellow (FNZIV)||A member may be nominated for Fellowship of the Institute if they are deemed to have attained a significant professional standing.
 This includes recognition for services to the industry and the Institute over an extended period.
 A nomination is from one of the Institute’s Branch Committees.
 Fellowships are awarded at the discretion of Council.||For a full list of our Fellows|

 |Life Membership is the highest honour that a member can receive from the Institute.
 It recognises the exceptional career of senior members of the profession, widely respected both in the community and in the profession.
 Their outstanding career achievements and contributions to the profession.
 Members who have been awarded a Life membership are entitled to use the designation they have earned followed by life in brackets, for instance, FNZIV (life).||For the award recipient list |